Meric Gertler

-Meric Slover Gertler is a Canadian academic who served as the 16th president of the University of Toronto from 2013 to 2025.
+Meric Slover Gertler (born April 20, 1955) is a Canadian academic who served as the 16th president of the University of Toronto from 2013 to 2025.
 Previously, he served as dean of the Faculty of Arts and Science at the university from 2008 to 2013.

 Life and career

 Gertler was born to a Jewish family in Edmonton, Alberta, Canada, and grew up in several cities in Southern Ontario.
 His mother, born in what was then Czechoslovakia, survived the Holocaust.
 Gertler completed his undergraduate education at McMaster University, where he graduated summa cum laude in 1977.
 He received a Master of City Planning from the University of California, Berkeley, in 1979 and a Doctorate of Philosophy from Harvard University in 1983.
 His dissertation was entitled "Capital Dynamics and Regional Development".

-Gertler joined the University of Toronto Department of Geography and Planning as a lecturer in 1983.
-He was promoted to Associate Professor in 1988 and full Professor in 1993, at which point he also received tenure.
+Gertler joined the University of Toronto's Department of Geography and Planning as a lecturer in 1983.
+He was promoted to associate professor in 1988 and full professor in 1993, at which point he also received tenure.

+He became dean of the Faculty of Arts and Science in 2008.
+In 2013, he was appointed the 16th president of the University of Toronto, succeeding David Naylor.

 Gertler's work focuses on the geography of innovative activity and the economies of city-regions.
 His work also examines the local nature of a globalized economy, focusing on manufacturing as embedded within local cultural norms, practice, and assumptions.
 Gertler's work examines the role of tacit knowledge and interactive learning in explaining local agglomeration economies and innovation.
 Gertler is the author, co-author or co-editor of more than 80 scholarly publications and seven books.
 These have had significant impact in his field and have led him to be one of Canada's most highly cited geographers.

 Gertler has served as an advisor to local, regional and national governments in Canada, the United States and Europe, as well as to international agencies such as the Organisation for Economic Co-operation and Development and the European Union.
 He was the founding co-director of the Program on Globalization and Regional Innovation Systems (PROGRIS) at the Munk School of Global Affairs, served as director of the Department of Geography's Program in Planning and holds the Goldring Chair in Canadian Studies.

 Gertler has held visiting appointments at institutions including the University of Oxford, University College London, the University of Oslo and the University of California, Los Angeles.

+In June 2025, Gertler was succeeded by Melanie Woodin as president of the University of Toronto.